gvwilson/thirdbit/src/fiction/santas/index.md

 You don't learn to make the kinds of presents I make without getting a few bumps and bruises.
 Your gran-granna taught me that.
-That's why I call her 'sensei'," she added.
+That's why I call her sensei," she added.
-"When all this trouble started she was one of the first santas to say we had to do more than just talk.
+"When all the trouble started with the flips she was one of the few people to say we had to do more than just talk."
-She started teaching people how to fight."

 Finner would have said, "I don't believe it," except he did.
-The stone cat in Gran-Granna's front yard, her magic sword—even without all of that, the idea that she had been some sort of soldier or ninja or whatever was perfectly in character.
+The stone cat in Gran-Granna's front yard, her magic sword: even without all of that, the idea was perfectly in character.

-He still had questions,
+A hundred questions about robots and replacements whirled in his head.
-but what he said was,
+What he asked instead was,
 "Can I get you anything for your ribs?"

 Santa Hood snorted, which made her wince again.
 "Some tea would be nice,
 but I think we'd both better stay down here for now.
-I'm going to try to get some sleep—wake me up if anything exciting happens?"
+Wake me up if anything exciting happens."

 A few moments later she was snoring gently beneath her pile of blankets.
 Finner put his head down on the little desk and tried to fall asleep as well,